Aryetis/Obenkyobo/DevReadme.md

 Please note that there is a <a href="https://bugreports.qt.io/browse/QTCREATORBUG-28505">bug</a> in QtCreator v8 and v9 with gdb's "Debugging Helper".
 Therefore if like me you re using Debian wsl2, you ll be stuck with a bugged version.
 Here's two proper solutions :
 - Fix the bug manually by following <a href="https://microhobby.com.br/blog/2023/08/08/qt-creator-v9-0-2-debug-helpers-not-working-on-ubuntu-23-04-and-debian-bookworm-12/">this tutorial</a>
 - Update to Trixie/unstable which has QtCreator v10.0.2-4. (seems to cause issue with ./install_toolchain.sh ?
 Will investigate when Trixie is out of testing phase)
 - Download standalone QtCreator from <a href="https://download.qt.io/official_releases/qtcreator/">offline installers</a>, in theory it shouldn't mix with system libs and packages...
-I'm not too fond of it but it looks likes the best bet for now
+I'm not too fond of it but it looks likes the best bet for now.
+Here's a bunch of things you'll need to intall to make it work (might be missing some I didn't took notes)
+`sudo apt install libxkbcommon-x11-0 libxcb-shape0 libxcb-render-util0 libxcb-keysyms1 libxcb-image0 libxcb-icccm4 libdbus-1-dev libwayland-cursor0 libxaw7 libxmu6 libxt6 libxtst6`

 ### Setup the Ereader